BLUEsat Off-World Robotics

-BLUEsat UNSW’s Off-World Robotics (OWR) team provides an opportunity for students to develop robotic systems with a focus on extra-terrestrial exploration.
-The group aims to develop a versatile wirelessly controlled Mars Rover.
-This rover will be capable of performing a variety of tasks in an environment similar to what would be experienced on the surface of the Moon or Mars.
+BLUEsat UNSW’s Off-World Robotics team provides an opportunity for students to develop robotic systems with a focus on space exploration.
+The group aims to develop a versatile wirelessly-controlled Mars Rover.
+Our rover aims to be capable of performing a variety of tasks in an environment similar to what would be experienced on the Moon or Mars.

-Off-World Robotics is a multidisciplinary team.
-Allowing UNSW students from a wide range of degrees to work together.
+BLUEsat’s Off-World Robotics is a multidisciplinary team, allowing UNSW students from a wide range of backgrounds to work together.
 The project is split into smaller subsystem development teams, each tackling a specific area of rover design.
 These teams are roughly grouped into three categories: Software, Mechanical and Electrical.
 However, the rover’s development also sees many interdisciplinary teams being formed.

 The Electrical team designs power distribution and signal control within the rover.
 Their work involves design and construction of various custom PCBs, cable routing throughout the robot and integration of all rover components.

 Finally the Mechanical team handles the development of the rover’s physical systems such as the chassis, steering and suspension.
 The team works on finding solutions to every mechanical system, with a focus on developing lightweight and easy to assemble parts.
 The mechanical team aims to personally design and manufacture as many of the rover’s components as possible, taking advantage of computer aided design software such as Autodesk Inventor and Fusion 360, and computer aided manufacturing such as CNC routers, 3D printers and laser cutters.

 The group competes in international Mars rover competitions, providing travel opportunities to society members.
 After a successful testing expedition to Arkaroola in July 2014, the team designed and built the BLUEtongue Rover, which went on to compete in the Polish-based European Rover Challenge (ERC) in September 2015 where it achieved 15th out of the 40 teams there.
 Following this, the revised BLUEtongue Rover 2.0 competed at the ERC again during 2016, placing 9th.
 In 2018, after two years of work on a new rover, NUMBAT, BLUEsat competed at the ERC again, gaining 8th place!
 On all three occasions BLUEsat UNSW were the only Australian robotics team to compete.

 Meet the BLUEsat Off-World Robotics Rovers